-Scans and ingestion in Azure Purview
+Scans and ingestion in Microsoft Purview

 For each scan there are customizations you can apply so that you're only scanning your sources for the information you need.